wizardfrag/wizardfrag.github.io/_posts/2016-01-11-upgrading-postgresql-on-homebrew.markdown

 date:   2016-01-11 10:45:00 +0000
 categories: howto
 ---
 Upgrading to postgresql 9.5 with homebrew is fairly simple.
 It just takes a few steps.
-This may seem like a lot, but depending on the size of your database, this should only take a few minutes to do all these steps.
+This may seem like a lot, but depending on the size of your database, it should only take a few minutes to do all these steps.

 ### Stop the postgresql server (if using launchctl):
 {% highlight bash %}